skatejs/skatejs/README.md

 #### Return Value

-The native `element.dispatchEvent()` method returns `false` if the event was cancelled.
+The native `Element.dispatchEvent()` method returns `false` if the event was cancelled.
 Since `skate.emit()` can trigger more then one event, a `Boolean` return value is ambiguous.
 Instead it returns an `Array` of the event names that were canceled.